runxel/GDL-sublime/README.md

 But the rescue is here! _(at least something like that)_
 The purpose of this package is to comfortably write code in the best editor of the galaxy – Sublime Text! ;)

+At the moment this package just provides syntax highlighting together with a well aligned color scheme.
+Soon there will be auto-completion as well.

 ## Installation
-Note: It may still be buggy and that it is *not* complete, see the [TO DO list](#to-do-list).
+Note: There are still some uncovered GDL commands, see the [TO DO list](#to-do-list).
+They will appear unstyled! (and added soon, don't worry)
-Also it can look ugly on some Templates, but don't worry, you will get a beatiful template soon.

-### ~~Using Sublime Package Control~~
+### Using Sublime Package Control
-_currently not available in your country. it will be later on_
+*recommended*
+If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install the Processing Bundle via the `Sublime Text -> Preferences -> Package Control: Install Package` menu item.

 ### Using Git
 Alternatively you can install the bundle and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.